Amazon Marketplace

 OTC (Over the Counter) refers to over-the-counter medications and health products sold without a doctor's prescription.
 The OTC category on Amazon is strictly regulated with specific compliance requirements and product restrictions.
 Sellers in this category must comply with all local health regulations and ensure proper product labeling.
 OTC is a growing segment with high revenue potential for registered sellers.

-Open term pageOTP
+Open glossary pageOTP

 One-Time Password